idvorkin/idvorkin.github.io/_d/covid19.md

 ### Bill gates models being a class act.

-Go watch how Bill Gates answers questions around how the goverment did nothing in February (the past is always outside the circle of influence).
+Go watch how Bill Gates answers questions around how the government did nothing in February (the past is always outside the circle of influence).
 He ignores the bait on what we got wrong yesterday, and focuses on what we need to do today (core to the circle of influence) That's a class act leader:

 - Interviewer: Trying to Stir a rage answer on why wasted on February
 - Bill Gates: OK, we didn't act, but the good news is "focus on productive action"